 If your financial circumstances have changed from the information you provided on the FAFSA (change of income, a parent was laid off, etc), then you should check out this article on how to communicate this information to the financial aid office.

 3. Sticker price vs. net price

-Every school has, what you call, a “sticker price”.
-This is the figure you can find on an institution’s webpage that tells you what the cost of attendance is before any financial aid at all.
+Every school has a “sticker price”.
+This is the price you find on an institution’s webpage that tells you what the cost of attendance.

 You need to take the aid you are going to ultimately accept and subtract that from the sticker price.
 One school may offer less aid than another, but their sticker price may also be lower, which could mean that your net price is actually still less.

 You should be making financial comparisons based on what your final out-of-pocket expense would be.

 4. Is there anything else I still need to know?

 No question is ever too “silly” or “not that important” when it comes to this decision.

 Remember that it is one of the biggest decisions you will ever make.
 If you have questions, do not hesitate to call the admissions office and ask them.